jaskim9824/Program-Visualizer/README.md

 but can be expanded and generalized for any program sequence.

 To produce a portable executable from the script:
-  - Run `pyinstaller main.py`
+  - Run `pyinstaller main.py -F --onefile`
-  - This will produce an executable called `main.exe`, as well as other files and directories.
+  - This will produce an executable called `main.exe` in the `dist` directory produced, as well as other files and directories.
 Remove the other files and directories as they are not needed

 This project has the following dependencies:
   - LeaderLine for drawing lines between courses with a prerequisite or corequisite relation.